mnestorov/wp-snippets/README.md

 # Other

-## Default robots.txt for WordPress
+## Default robots.txt For WordPress

 ```txt
 User-Agent: *